Sorry, you need to enable JavaScript to visit this website.

 Cooperation between policy-making and research

 There are no institutionalised mechanisms for cooperation.
 The cooperation between policy-making and research is on ad-hoc basis.
 Nevertheless policy-makers in the youth field are often invited by researchers and participate in focus-groups, questionnaires, interviews aimed at conducting an evidence-based research.
-One of the most recent examples for a research in the youth field conducted in synergy with policy-makers is the report “Youth Policy in Bulgaria – Challenges and Perspectives” (Младежка политика в България-предизвикателства и преспективи) performed by researchers from the National Youth Forum and Freidriech Ebert Shtifung and published in 2020.
-This report is dedicated to analysing the implementation of the National Youth Strategy (2010-2020) and aims to provide recommendations how to improve the processes of implementation, monitoring and evaluation of the next National Youth Strategy and how to involve more parties in the implementation of the youth policies.
+One of the most recent examples of a research in the youth field conducted in synergy with policy-makers is “Youth Policy in Bulgaria – Challenges and Perspectives” (Младежка политика в България-предизвикателства и преспективи) performed by researchers from the National Youth Forum and Freidriech Ebert Shtifung and published in 2020.
+This report is dedicated to analysing the implementation of the National Youth Strategy (2010-2020) and aims to provide recommendations on how to improve the processes of implementation, monitoring and evaluation of the next National Youth Strategy and how to involve more parties in the implementation of the youth policies.

 National statistics and available data sources

 The National Institute of Statistics is the body that collects and provides statistical data in general.
-There are no express statistical data for young people at the age 15-29 years, however some statistics in similar age groups exist in areas such as demography, education, health, employment, culture, etc.).
+There are no express statistical data for young people at the age 15-29 years, however some statistics in similar age groups exist in areas such as demography, education, health, employment, culture, etc.

 The Employment Agency (Агенция по заетостта) maintains annual statistics on unemployment, including of young people.
 For example, data on the professional and educational structure of registered unemployed young people (up to 24 years of age) can be found on the Employment Agency’s website.